jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

-# Widget messaging protocol, version 2
+# Widget messaging protocol, version 2 (not finalized)

 A Jupyter widget has both a frontend and kernel object communicating with each other using the `comm` messages provided by the Jupyter kernel messaging protocol.
 The primary communication that happens is synchronizing widget state, represented in the messages by a dictionary of key-value pairs.
 The Jupyter widget messaging protocol covers `comm` messages for the following actions: